 Apply the brakes fully and put the engine into neutral.
 To stop the engine, switch off the ignition or pull the short circuit button when the engine is idling, until the engine stops.
-Turn the fuel tap to the OFF position, park on an area where the ground is firm, and lock the motorcycle.
+Turn the fuel tap to the OFF position, park on an area with firm ground, and lock the motorcycle.